aaronpachesa/fetchASeat/README.md

 This app calls to the SeatGeek API and in effect allows you to search real live events happening now (please attend these events safely and follow all local health guidelines)!

-I have included: URL Session, JSON decoding,

-2.)
-Local Persistence of favorites
-3.)
-Easter Egg (a timely coincidence)
-4.)
-List
-5.)
-NavigationView
-6.)
-DetailView
-7.)
-API pulldown from SeatGeek
-8.)
-Small photos (List) and large photos (DetailView)

 You've got to run it to believe it!

-1.)
-New tech: SwiftUI
-2.)
-Cocoapod-free
-3.)
-Made in Brooklyn
+It uses the new SwiftUI is Cocoapod-free and was made in Brooklyn!

+It features URL Session, JSON decoding, local Persistence of favorites, List, NavigationView, a DetailView, small and large photos, plus my first Easter Egg.

 Thanks for the consideration!